|Name:||Dr. Kristin Bayer|

 New York University, Ph.D., History.

 I teach the Asian history classes at Marist which include: Traditional China, Modern China, Traditional Asia, Modern Asia, Women in Asia, and The Drug Trade in Asia.
-I also teach Themes in Modern History and have taught The Vietnam War, Representations of Tibet, and Afghanistan and its Wars.
+I also teach The Vietnam War, Representations of Tibet, and Afghanistan and its Wars.
+My First Year Seminars are The Global Drug Trade and Revolution!.

 "Desire, Disguise and Distaste: Early Missionary and Merchant Negotiations in Guangzhou,China" forthcoming in Merchants and Missionaries: Trade and Religion in World History edited by Alfred P. Andrea, Cambria Press.